Coughs, however irritating, serve a useful purpose.

 This is often accompanied by a chronic cough because droplets of the stomach contents end up in the larynx.

-The cough is a protective mechanism to expel the liquid.
-In a vicious cycle, the cough makes GERD worse.
+The cough is a protective mechanism to expel the liquid but in a vicious cycle, the cough makes GERD worse.

-It’s estimated GERD may be responsible for over a quarter of cases of a chronic cough (1).
+It’s estimated GERD may be responsible for over a quarter of cases of chronic coughs.
+(1).